jang-chinseok/jang-chinseok/README.md

 - others : communication skill

 ### What I foucos on
-  disinging game or service and skills in What I'm learning and basic math.
+  disinging game or service
+  and things that in What I'm learning

 ### What I'm facing